Easter Confetti Cake

 - Jordan Almonds

-- In a medium bowl, stir together milk, egg whites, applesauce and extracts.
-In a large bowl, whisk together flour, baking powder and salt.
+- In a medium bowl, whisk together the milk, egg whites, applesauce and extracts.
+In a large bowl, whisk together the flour, baking powder and salt.

-- In a stand mixer, beat butter and sugar on medium speed until light and fluffy, about 5 minutes.
+- In a stand mixer fitted with the paddle attachment, beat butter and sugar on medium speed until light and fluffy, about 5 minutes.
 Reduce mixer speed to low and add flour and milk mixture in three alternating additions, starting and ending with the flour mixture.
 Fold in rainbow sprinkles.

 - Pour 1 cup water in a 2 cup glass liquid measuring cup.
 Microwave about 5 minutes or until just boiling.
 Mix 1 cup powdered coffee creamer into the hot liquid and stir until combined.